Abhishek2010DevSingh/Donezo/README.md

 The application uses an SQLite database to store tasks.
 Upon the first run, the database will be automatically initialized with a `tasks` table.

 ##  Credits
-This project idea was inspired by [roadmap.sh's Number Guessing Game](https://roadmap.sh/projects/number-guessing-game).
+This project idea was inspired by [roadmap.sh's Task Tracker](https://roadmap.sh/projects/task-tracker).

 ## License
 Distributed under the MIT License.
 See LICENSE for more information.